 We have represented business clients in the employer/employee context in a variety of industries, including medical billing, manufacturing, software, and chemicals.

 In the employer-employee context, a breach of fiduciary duty may involve:

 Many of our cases over the years have involved salespeople, as one example.
 Former sales employees may leave the company, take client lists and trade secrets with them, and go to a competitor with the information.
 A case such as this could involve the breach of a number of fiduciary duties, including breach for taking proprietary information and breach for tortious interference.

 A significant focus of our practice at Hendershot, Cannon & Hisey, P.C., is representing shareholders of closely held corporations.
 Shareholders generally do not owe a fiduciary obligation to the corporation or to the other shareholders-absent other facts, such as a shareholder who acts to purchase a controlling interest.
 (Corporate officers and directors, however, do owe a fiduciary duty to the corporation.)

 At Hendershot, Cannon & Hisey, we analyze the particular type of action in the context of the person's role in the corporation.
 A shareholder who wears "multiple hats," or who takes certain actions, may be in essence both a corporate officer and a shareholder, and may owe a fiduciary duty.

 At Hendershot, Cannon & Hisey, our goal is to provide the utmost in value to every individual and business who becomes our client.
-For years, we have litigated breach of fiduciary duty claims of all types, in nearly every major industry in Texas, involving a variety of scenarios, from business partnerships to employers/employees.
+For years, we have litigated breach of fiduciary duty claims of all types, in nearly every major industry in Texas, involving a variety of scenarios, from business partnerships to employers/employees - in addition to breach of contract cases.
 Let us prove our value to you.
 Call (713) 909-7323 or contact us online to arrange a consultation.